recurly/recurly-client-ruby/README.md

 # Recurly

-This gem is the ruby client for Recurly's V3 API.
-It's currently Beta software and is not yet an official release.
-Documentation for the API can be [found here](https://developers.recurly.com/api/v2019-10-01/).
+This repo houses the official ruby client for Recurly's V3 API.

 ## Getting Started